 I was born on a beautiful day in the middle of autumn in the beautiful city of Tehran, when the leaves were turning golden and the air carried that special crispness that only comes when summer gives way to the gentle embrace of fall.
 The mountains that surround the city were beginning to show their autumn colors, and the sky had that particular shade of blue that seems deeper, more profound, as if the universe itself was preparing for the quiet reflection that winter brings.
 I was born in the middle of a war.
 The war that we had with Iraq, when Saddam Hussein attacked our lovely country with the help of the US, USSR, and some Western allies.
 My parents were from the middle class of the society; a mom full of energy, and an ambitious dad with high hopes.
 Back then, it was quite common for parents to move the birthday of their kids from autumn to the summer, just because this way their kids could go to school a year earlier.
 Like many other Asian parents, that generation also thought that the only way to survive the situation was to study hard and become a doctor or an engineer.
 They could also get rid of the noisy kids a year earlier too.
 Two aims with one arrow!
 And that thing was only possible during the first few years after the revolution, when things were still not stable.
-I remember my parents also could remove this mandator "Seyed" title from my brother's name, but the law had made it impossible when I was born.
-I donno, but maybe that happened because God or the universe wanted me to study my background and learn something about our past.
-A study that began from what my grandfather told us about our background in Lebanon, the Iranian Armenians who lived there who also think they are descendants of the Jesus, and the history that was brought back to life by an Iranian king who was from the northern parts of the country where now Azerbaijan and Armenia are located at.
-Two of the most important parts of this civilization and a king that wanted to bring back the Iranian history to defend back against those Arab/Turk/Bizante invaders.
+I remember my parents also could remove this mandatory "Seyed" title from my brother's name, but the law had made it impossible when I was born.
+I don't know, but maybe that happened because God or the universe wanted me to study my background and learn something about our past.
+A study that began from what my grandfather told us about our background in Lebanon, the Iranian Armenians who lived there who also think they are descendants of Jesus, and the history that was brought back to life by an Iranian king who was from the northern parts of the country where now Azerbaijan and Armenia are located at.
+Two of the most important parts of this civilization and a king that wanted to bring back the Iranian history to defend against those Arab/Turk/Byzantine invaders.
 People who lived in Azerbaijan had to change their language to Turkish and were forced to use the language of those who killed our ancestors, similar to what happened to Tabriz and Ardabil.

 Anyway, we survived the war that was over when I was a bit older than 5.
 After the war, when President Hashemi was elected, things began to change.
 He started a new era of reconstruction.
-Brought back the jobs, people became reach again, and almost everyone got access to the basic needs of life, even in those small villages far from the center: electricity, clean water, piped gas, telephone, etc. During that time, people who worked hard, could afford buying multiple properties, good cars, and even a villa to spend leisure time there.
+Brought back the jobs, people became rich again, and almost everyone got access to the basic needs of life, even in those small villages far from the center: electricity, clean water, piped gas, telephone, etc. During that time, people who worked hard, could afford buying multiple properties, good cars, and even a villa to spend leisure time there.
 My father was one of those hardworking men who I remember was sometimes working up until the midnight, but even though he was just a regular middle-class man in his 30s, he could afford buying all those things and a nice piano for the family.

 I remember, when I was a kid, those stupid akhoonds 1, and their western-backed extremists who had stolen the revolution from people, had banned everything that could make people happy.
 Owning simple things like video player or cassette tapes became illegal!
 Listening to any sort of happy music or partying became illegal!
 Women were forced to wear a hejab 2.
 For example, I remember, once when we were spending our leisure time in the northern parts of the country, my brother went to the car to bring something from it, but that took a bit longer than it should. when he came back, he said that someone from Komite 3 wanted to confiscate his music cassettes, but instead, not only that didn't happen, but my brother could even convince him to sell him some of his tapes.
 He was quite happy for having bought some new albums of Queen that could not be easily found those days.

 In the 80s, almost everyone had those old TVs at home, and we had access to telephone, even though both were a bit expensive for those who lived in the poorer parts of Iran.
 Back then BMW 518 was quite popular; my parents had one, and two of my aunts had that same model too; but my favorite young aunt had one of those cool Volkswagen Beetles.
 Unfortunately, she died in a car accident while her daughter was next to her!
-Fortunately, my first cousin survived that accident, and later became one of the best neurosurgeons in the county.
+Fortunately, my first cousin survived that accident, and later became one of the best neurosurgeons in the country.
 Later, my mother lost a brother too, and another sister, and then her mom, and then my grandfather; all happened in a few years!
 Some due to car accidents as people used to drive carelessly back then.
 A collection of tragedies that, together with the stress of war, made my mother depressed.
-I remember we used to party each weekend, either in our home or in some other relatives; even though it was illegal and our parents had to bribe those Komite 3 guys whenever they were attemting to arrest us.
+I remember we used to party each weekend, either in our home or in some other relatives; even though it was illegal and our parents had to bribe those Komite 3 guys whenever they were attempting to arrest us.

 During the war, my brother and I were one of those lucky kids back then, that our father could buy "TV Game" for us!
 That was my first interaction with modern technology.
 Later, my father bought a Commodore 64, which was mainly used by us to play video games.
 Why 64?
 Because it had 64K memory, but compared to TV Game, its games had much better graphics.
 I remember, we had to put a cassette tape into that thing and wait about 10 minutes for the game to load!
 That's why I was preparing it while having breakfast; that's how I learned time efficiency. lol